 Environmental Assessments & Reviews (NEPA)

 Many community improvement projects rely on public grants or private funding to assist with project costs.
 When public monies are used, the National Environmental Policy Act (NEPA) generally requires an evaluation of environmental impacts associated with the project.
 Private lenders also will frequently require such an assessment.
-DEQ’s Office of External Affairs coordinates environmental impact reviews for areas under DEQ jurisdiction.
+DEQ’s Office of Business and Regulatory Affairs (OBRA) coordinates environmental impact reviews for areas under DEQ jurisdiction.

-When a request for an environmental impact review is received, OEA consults with DEQ’s air, land, water, and local services divisions to identify environmental issues and regulatory requirements that should be considered during the project.
-Once our review is completed, OEA will send a response to the requestor summarizing our findings.
+When a request for an environmental impact review is received, OBRA consults with DEQ’s air, land, water, and local services divisions to identify environmental issues and regulatory requirements that should be considered during the project.
+Once our review is completed, OBRA will send a response to the requestor summarizing our findings.

 Submitting a Request